-UPDATE: The Bullish Case for Bitcoin, first published as a long-form article in 2018, has now been updated and significantly expanded and has been published as a book which can now be purchased on Kickstarter.
+UPDATE: The Bullish Case for Bitcoin, first published as a long-form article in 2018, has now been updated and significantly expanded and has been published as a book which can now be purchased on Amazon (or the Kindle edition).
 The foreword was written by Michael Saylor.

 With the price of a bitcoin surging to new highs in 2017, the bullish case for investors might seem so obvious it does not need stating.
 Alternatively it may seem foolish to invest in a digital asset that isn’t backed by any commodity or government and whose price rise has prompted some to compare it to the tulip mania or the dot-com bubble.
 Neither is true; the bullish case for Bitcoin is compelling but far from obvious.
 There are significant risks to investing in Bitcoin, but, as I will argue, there is still an immense opportunity.